afshinrahimi/geomdn/README.md

 The neural-network is implemented using Theano/Lasagne but it shouldn't be difficult to adopt it to other NN frameworks.

-The work has 3 main sections:
+The work has 3 main modules:

 1. lang2loc.py implements mixture density networks to predict location from text input